iCosmosNeuroverse/JETSON_NANO_AI_COMPUTER_2025_GUIDE_AND_CODE/README.md

 >>> python self_drive_basic.py "models/pilot_21-08-12_4.h5" (uses csi onboard instead of external ip android cam)
 ```

 Note your nano ip.
 You can navigate to it on host  computer and drive the nano by ui controls if you had joystick.
 May be possible to use a separate mobile.
-Eg my nano ip:
+Eg my nano ip.
+Use ifconfig on your nano, and do not choose the broadcast item.
+Yours should look like mine:

 ```
 http://192.168.100.197:8887